John Keane, Chief Executive Officer

 Sofia Ollvid, Head of Communications

-Sofia started her career working within the media sector, passionate about issues concerning international development she switched to the charity sector in 2014.
+Sofia started her career within the media sector.
+Passionate about international development and humanitarian issues she started working for the non-profit sector in 2014 when she spent a few months working for UNICEF Cambodia.
 She holds degrees in Media, Campaigning and Social Change (MA) and Political Science (BA), and has worked for several years with fundraising communications for UNHCR.

 Throughout her career, she has developed a passion for collecting and producing content to tell stories to create change.
 She believes in visual storytelling as a tool for good and enjoys leading creative processes.